mzazon/awesome-cloud-projects/aws/content-delivery-cloudfront-waf/content-delivery-cloudfront-waf.md

    echo "✅ S3 bucket policy configured for CloudFront access"
    ```

-   The bucket policy now ensures that only CloudFront can access your S3 content, establishing a secure content delivery pipeline where all requests are filtered through WAF before reaching your origin.
+   The bucket policy now ensures that only the specific CloudFront distribution can access your S3 content using the service principal approach.
+This creates a secure content delivery pipeline where all requests are filtered through WAF before reaching your origin, eliminating potential security bypasses.

-6. **Configure Geographic Restrictions**:
+7. **Configure Geographic Restrictions**:

    Geographic restrictions provide an additional layer of security by blocking or allowing traffic based on the requesting user's country.
-This capability is particularly valuable for compliance requirements or when you need to restrict access to certain regions due to licensing, legal, or security considerations.
+This capability is particularly valuable for compliance requirements, content licensing restrictions, or when you need to block traffic from regions with high malicious activity.
+CloudFront evaluates these restrictions at the edge before processing WAF rules.

    ```bash
    # Get current distribution configuration